yiisoft/yii2-queue/docs/guide/driver-gearman.md

 `run` and `listen` commands have options:

-- `--verbose`, `-v`: print executing statuses into console.
+- `--verbose`, `-v`: verbose mode of a job execution.
+If enabled, the execution results of each job will be printed.
-- `--isolate`: verbose mode of a job execute.
-If enabled, execute result of each job will be printed.
+- `--isolate`: isolate mode.
+It executes a job in a child process.
 - `--color`: highlighting for verbose mode.